Skip to content

 vars:

-# zyadmin user password for the operating system, recommend using a strong password
+# zyadmin user password for the operating system, to meet security requirements, it is recommended to use a strong password

 os_zyadmin_password:

-# doris user password for the operating system, recommend using a strong password
+# doris user password for the operating system, to meet security requirements, it is recommended to use a strong password

 os_doris_password:

-# root database user password, recommend using a strong password
+# root database user password, it is recommended to use a strong password

 doris_root_password:

-# user_read database user password, recommend using a strong password
+# user_read database user password, it is recommended to use a strong password

 doris_user_read_password: